DaveBenham/VenomModules/README.md

 The global density CV can modulate the density for all divisions.
 If the input is monophonic, then the value is applied to all divisions.
 If the input is polyphonic, then each channel is directed to the appropriate division.
 The global CV can be bipolar, with each volt representing 10%.
 The global CV value is summed with the division density slider value and then clamped to a valid range before any division CV is applied.

 #### GLOBAL MODE CV
 The global mode CV overides the global button mode value.
 If monophonic, then it is applied to all divisions.
-If polyphonic then each channel is directed to the appropriate division.
+If polyphonic then each channel is directed to the appropriate division mode.
+The only way to have different modes for divisions used in the OR output is via the GLOBAL MODE CV.
+Note that channel 1 is for the first (left most) division, even thouth the 1st division does not have mode CV input - it simply ignores any value there.

 #### GLOBAL CLOCK output
 The global clock output is polyphonic with 10 channels